seanrcollings/venture/docs/modes.md

 Venture centers around two modes, Browse Mode and Quick Launch Mode

 # Browse Mode
-Browse mode is what you see when just execution `venture`.
+Browse mode is what you see when just executing `venture`.
 It reads in the paths listed in the `entries` in the browse section of the config file and generates an output of directories and files for the user to pick from.

 ## How to structures `entries`
 Imagine we have this file structure